pcomans/research/swift/concepts/quartz/Quartz-Research.md

 - Transformations of Paths
 - Applying Shadows to paths
 - Applying stroke and fill Gradients
-- An overview of all the convenience methods quartz offer. (**So that you know what id doesn't offer**)
+- An overview of all the convenience methods quartz offer. (**So that you know what it doesn't offer**)
 - Working with text

 **Things this research paper does not cover:**